Customer Experience KPIs & Benchmarks – 49 KPIs

 It's crucial to ensure data quality and integrity throughout the process.
 Poor data quality can lead to inaccurate insights and misguided decisions.
 Regular data audits and validation checks are essential for maintaining high data standards.
 According to Gartner, poor data quality costs organizations an average of $15 million per year in losses.
 Therefore, investing in robust data governance practices is not just advisable but necessary for effective KPI management.

-FAQs on Customer Experience KPIs
+FAQs about Customer Experience KPIs

 What are the most important KPIs for measuring customer satisfaction?